masak/hex-corpus/groups-and-links.md

 This process ends somewhere, with us unable to form bigger groups.
 Those groups which still have unused links between them are said to be **weakly connected**.
+Weak connectedness is an equivalence relation, but it doesn't allow the formation of bigger groups. `d` and `e` are weakly connected &mdash; and if the semicolon were filled with a friendly piece, that piece would form a new chain `f`, and the new links between all the chains would allow us to form the group `def`.

 Now, here is the thing: